map-soriano/mukseum/README.md

 ## 🗒️ Notes
 🚧 **Developmental Phase:**
-Please note that this pre-release is in the developmental phase which means you're getting a sneak peek at my app's development.
-I encourage you to explore, provide feedback, and help me make Mukseum even better!
+Please note that this pre-release is in the developmental phase which means you're getting a sneak peek at our app's development.
+We encourage you to explore, provide feedback, and help us make Mukseum even better!

 💡 **Feedback and Support:**
-Your feedback is invaluable to me!
-If you encounter any issues, have suggestions, or want to report a bug, please feel free to reach out to me.
-I appreciate your input in shaping the future of Mukseum.
+Your feedback is invaluable to us!
+If you encounter any issues, have suggestions, or want to report a bug, please feel free to reach out to us.
+We appreciate your input in shaping the future of Mukseum.

 🔗 **Get Started:**
 Ready to embark on this exciting journey?
 Download Mukseum now and start exploring the world of artifacts!

-Thank you for being a part of my debug release.
+Thank you for being a part of our debug release.
 Together, we'll create a vibrant community of artifact enthusiasts.